 - Requiring all staff and affiliates to treat all children and young people with respect and act in accordance with CSIRO Code of Conduct and CSIRO Values.

-- Ensuring that staff working with children, or who encounter children and young people within the workplace or at work functions adhere to the child safe protection behaviours.
+- Ensuring that staff working with children, or who encounter children and young people, adhere to the child safe protection behaviours.

 - Requiring third parties, and their staff/sub-contractors, contracted to work with children and young people to comply with this policy.